proudly serving

-Ask The Experts: Cold Hard Facts About Dry Ice
+Ask the Experts: Cold Hard Facts about Dry Ice

 So, you’re curious about dry ice.
 Trust us, we’ve been there.
 There is a reason Memphis Ice doesn’t sell dry ice machines and storage.
 Turns out—and this is a real shocker—dry ice is a bit harder to handle over the frozen water ice we all know and love.
 We think water ice provides more value for our customers than dry ice.
 But that doesn’t change the fact you’re curious.